 1. Lian Li O11 Dynamic Evo

-The O11 Dynamic Evo is the latest case from Lian Li, it offers a plethora of configuration options so you can build your rig just how you like it.
-It comes in three colour options, Modern Black, Pure White and Harbor Grey, all of which will look stunning no matter where you're setting your PC up, or what you put inside of it.
+The O11 Dynamic Evo is their latest dual chamber chassis, it offers flexible configuration options so you can build your rig just how you like it.
+It comes in various colour options and you can build with the confidence as this one is sure to look fantastic no matter what you put inside of it.

-This is a mid-tower chassis, and you’ll certainly appreciate that when you start building in it.
-This case is spatially very well optimised, giving you a tonne of options in regards to what components you’d like to use, and where you can place them.
+This is a large dual chamber chassis, and you’ll certainly appreciate that when you start building in it.
+This case is spatially very well optimised, giving you plenty of room in regards to what components you’d like to use, and where you can place them.

 The O11D Evo has awesome cooling potential with space to accommodate triple 360mm radiators with a 120mm on the back.
 This is just with the base chassis too, there are optional mod kits that allow you to mount your GPUs upright or vertically, the upright GPU kit also allows users to move their water-cooled GPU right next to the motherboard - it does look a bit odd with the PCIe extension cables, but it's certainly interesting.